UCLAdeepvision/CS188-Projects-2023Winter/_posts/2023-01-27-team03-trajectory_pred_plan.md

 2. Multipath++ designs an attention-like and transformer-like architecture, which has the advantage to scale up.
 Details are described in the section below.
 3. The predecessor of Multipath++ is [Multipath](https://arxiv.org/abs/1910.05449), which is also highly cited and servers an important role in the community.
 Together, they show the impact of this series of work.
 Compared to Multipath that uses pixel inputs, Multipath++ uses vectorized inputs (i.e. objects and roads are represented as points or lines instead of images).
 Vectorization naturally serve as a feature engineering step and helps with the model training speed.

+## Data Preparation

+We leverage the Waymo Open Motion Dataset v1.1 to replicate and improve our model.
+In this dataset release in 2021, individual driving scenarios in bird-eye view is stored in TFRecord file.
+Each file contains physicl properties(position, velocity, etc.) of the background(roadmap, etc.) and agents(participants in the background traffic).
+For one such TFRecord, the original Multipath++ project prerenders it into sets of npz files, each redescribing the same scene from one agent's perspective.
+These npz files are the raw forms of the input embeddings.

-## Model Description
+## Multipath++
 ### Data Representation
-Unlike previous models such as [Multipath](https://arxiv.org/abs/1910.05449) that use pixel inputs, recent models including Multipath++ start to favor **vectorized inputs**.
+Unlike previous models such as [Multipath](https://arxiv.org/abs/1910.05449) that use pixel inputs, recent models including Multipath++ start to favor **vectorized inputs**(prerendered into numpy arrays).
 The vectorized inputs are denser.
 Furthermore, it carries richer information by allowing **heterogenous features** such as object speed and accelration.

 Consider moving cars as agents, the multimodal data are as listed with description:
 1. Agent State History: represented by a sequence of inputs for a fixed time frame.
 Each timestep includes position, velocity, 3D bounding box, heading angle, and object type information.